 Sub Arc Consumables

-Submerged Arc Welding (SAW):
+Submerged Arc Welding (SAW) Consumables

 Submerged Arc Welding is a process where an electric arc is struck between a consumable electrode and the workpiece.